jenkinsci/vectorcast-execution-plugin/README.md

 Users with Continuous Integration Licenses can access those licenses by checking the **Use Continuous Integration License** checkbox.
 If you do not have Continuous Integration Licenses, do not check this box as you will encounter licensing errors.

 If the user wishes to call the Jenkins Job from another Pipeline Job, check the **Use Parameterize the Jenkinsfile** box.
-This will add parameters to the Pipeline Job that will be used by the VectorCAST Pipeline Job to locate the VectorCAST Project (**VCAST_PROJECT_DIR**) and force the VectorCAST Jobs to be executed on a specific node (**VCAST_FORCE_NODE_EXEC_NAME**) instead of using the compiler as a node label.
+This will add parameters to the Pipeline Job that will be used by the VectorCAST Pipeline Job to locate an external VectorCAST Project (**VCAST_PROJECT_DIR**) and force the VectorCAST Jobs to be executed on a specific node (**VCAST_FORCE_NODE_EXEC_NAME**) instead of using the compiler as a node label.

 Calling the build command will return **Failed**, **Unstable**, or **Success** corresponding to the results of the VectorCAST Pipeline Job.
 To allow the main Pipeline Job to continue on error, the user can surround the build command without a _catchError_ block as demonstrated below.